 There are two payment options you can select from – PayPal payment or direct credit card payment via Stripe.
 Online registration is confirmed instantly (you can confirm it on a special page).
 If you want a confirmation ID, you will get it within four business days after ordering.

 As the experience shows, there are moments when you may meet an uneducated landlord, staff member, or manager who has no idea what is a service animal and ESA, so they do not follow federal laws.
 If those people do not want to accept common rules and cause you problems, you can contact the Department of Justice.
-They are working with laws concerning service animals and ESA.
+They are working with laws concerning ADA and ESA.

 If you are going to travel on a plane or stay in a no-animal place, airlines and house owners can legally ask you to show a doctor’s letter from a licensed mental health specialist.